Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Mel Brooks

-The second excerpt represents the present or the deciding factor of the moment, and is drawn from A Second Home by Honore de Balzac:
+The second excerpt represents the element of Fire.
+It speaks of emotional influences and base passions, and is drawn from The Girl with the Golden Eyes by Honore de Balzac: